esphome/esphome-docs/components/fingerprint_grow.rst

     Forgetting the password will render your fingerprint reader unusable!

-You can set a new password for your fingerprint reader using the ``set_password:`` configuration option.
+You can set a new password for your fingerprint reader using the ``new_password:`` configuration option.
 The password is defined as a 32-bit unsigned integer.

 .. code-block:: yaml

     fingerprint_grow:
       password: 0x275FE3D2      # Existing password, can be omitted if it's the default of 0x00
-      set_password: 0x72AB96CD  # New password
+      new_password: 0x72AB96CD  # New password

-The ``set_password:`` configuration option is meant to be compiled, flashed to the ESP device and run once, after which it's removed and the new password is defined in the ``password:`` configuration option to be compiled and flashed again.
+The ``new_password:`` configuration option is meant to be compiled, flashed to the ESP device and run once, after which it's removed and the new password is defined in the ``password:`` configuration option to be compiled and flashed again.

 .. code-block:: yaml